 Work gets in the way and we all need to make money, but if every effort is made to attend these events, the child will remember.

-The simple act of being silly and playing with your children is enough to create many lasting memories.
-It also strengthens the bond between parents and child, which in turn creates children who are more willing to listen!
+The simple act of being silly, building things and playing with your children is enough to create many lasting memories.
+It also strengthens the bond between parents and children, which in turn creates children who are more willing to listen!

 Children will remember their big moments, and having them celebrated just makes things that much better.

 I remember in grade 5, I got a report card with all A’s and as a result, I was able to go to the shop and pick out a new stuffed animal.
-Wasn’t anything crazy, and certainly not expensive, but I remember this event 20+ years later.
+It wasn’t anything crazy, and certainly not expensive, but I remember this event 20+ years later.